janelia-cellmap/pydantic-zarr/docs/usage_zarr_v2.md

 ### Creating from an array

-The `ArraySpec` class has a `from_array` static method that takes a numpy-array-like object and returns an `ArraySpec` with `shape` and `dtype` fields matching those of the array-like object.
+The `ArraySpec` class has a `from_array` static method that takes an array-like object and returns an `ArraySpec` with `shape` and `dtype` fields matching those of the array-like object.

 ```python
 from pydantic_zarr.v2 import ArraySpec